publiccodenet/about/activities/communication/communications-plan.md

 * tweet about the thing as it’s happening
 * publish blog during (if a major announcement/unveiling) or afterwards about what happened, plus what we learned or what’s next
 * measure how this worked

-## Metrics

-These are statistics we can easily track month on month as a proxy for impact:

-* tweet numbers
-* new Twitter followers
-* Twitter profile visits
-* Twitter mentions
-* tweet impressions
-* increased use of #publiccode
-* reuse or citation of our resources (including blogposts)
-* positive news stories about the Foundation for Public Code
-* website visitor numbers as provided by our hosting platform

-Our ability to get metrics is limited by the fact that we have [no analytics tracking](https://about.publiccode.net/organization/privacy.html) on our websites.